A Short Story written by Lukhanyo Sikwebu

-Hidden deep in the bushes, Vincent fiddled with his pistol magazine loader when his silver plated alarm clock rang.
-It hung around his neck like a gym coach.“It’s on, let’s rock n roll!”
+Hidden deep in the bushes, Vincent fiddled with his 9mm Beretta pistol when his silver plated alarm clock rang.
+It hung around his neck like a gym coach.
+“It’s on, let’s rock n roll!”
 He told Sindi, starting up his van and wearing a balaclava.

-A terrified Sindi also put her ski mask on as they took off.
+A terrified Sindi also wore her ski mask as they took off.

 Vincent shoved his gun in his waist and signalled to the rest of his crew by switching his hazard lights on.
 He led the pack.

-They all drove over the dirt road with headlights switched off.
+They all drove over dirt road with headlights switched off.

-Agnes returned to the barn carrying a silver shiny tray.
-She was a pretty sixty six year old woman, with hardly any wrinkles on her.
+Agnes returned to the barn carrying a silver-plated shiny tray.
+She was a pretty sixty six year old woman, with hardly any wrinkles.

 “So when did you get in the game, Mama, and why?”
 Asked Nicole, pouring herself a shot of forty five year old Cognac.
 “I’ve always been too shy to ask.”

 Agnes chuckled, dropping her arm from a sip of tea.
 “You’re inquisitive, my girlie.”